greenplum-db/gpdb-archive/gpdb-doc/markdown/ref_guide/sql_commands/CREATE_TABLESPACE.html.md

 :   You can specify a different tablespace directory for any Greenplum Database segment instance in the `WITH` clause.

 contentID\_i='directory_i'
 :   The value ID\_i is the content ID for the segment instance. directory\_i is the absolute path to the host system file location that the segment instance uses as the root directory for the tablespace.
-You cannot specify the content ID of the master instance \(`-1`\).
+You cannot specify the content ID of the coordinator instance \(`-1`\).
 You can specify the same directory for multiple segments.

 :   If a segment instance is not listed in the `WITH` clause, Greenplum Database uses the tablespace directory specified in the `LOCATION` clause.